-During the year ended December 31, 2010, we repurchased approximately \$236.3 million aggregate principal amount of our 2.875% exchangeable senior notes due 2037, which the holders may require us to repurchase in February 2012, for approximately \$236.6 million.
+During the year ended December 31, 2010, our Operating Partnership repurchased approximately \$236.3 million aggregate principal amount of its 2.875% exchangeable senior notes due 2037, which the holders may require our Operating Partnership to repurchase in February 2012, for approximately \$236.6 million.
 The repurchased notes had an aggregate allocated liability and equity value of approximately \$225.7 million and \$0.4 million, respectively, at the time of repurchase resulting in the recognition of a loss on early extinguishment of debt of approximately \$10.5 million during the year ended December 31, 2010.
 There remains an aggregate of approximately \$626.2 million of these notes outstanding.